openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization-guide/quantizing-models-post-training/nncf.rst

 =======================================

-Neural Networks Compression Framework (NNCF) is a set of compression algorithms and tools for optimizing inference of neural networks in :docs:`OpenVINO™ <../../../../home>` resulting in smaller and faster models.
+Neural Networks Compression Framework (NNCF) is a set of compression algorithms and tools for optimizing inference of neural networks in :doc:`OpenVINO™ <../../../../home>` resulting in smaller and faster models.

 Features